simonl65/URST-Specification/URST-Specification.md

 ### Q3: Why stop-and-wait instead of sliding window?

 **A:** Simplicity and minimal state requirements.
-Stop-and-wait uses ~1KB RAM while sliding window requires significantly more.
 For typical microcontroller applications, the throughput is adequate.
 Sliding window may be added in future versions.

 ### Q4: Can I use URST over other transports (USB, TCP, etc.)?